Kotsay, Brown reflect after Tony Kemp retires: 'What a joy it was to manage him'

 Kemp, 33, announced his retirement on Thursday through social media after nine seasons in the big leagues that saw him play four seasons each with the Astros and Athletics, as well as a half-season stint with the Cubs and a final season in 2024 with the Orioles.

 In an Instagram post, Kemp wrote: "Thank you God, for allowing me to be a Major League Baseball player.
-After 12 years of professional baseball and 9 season in the Big Leagues, I've decided to hang up the spikes.
+After 12 years of professional baseball and 9 seasons in the Big Leagues, I've decided to hang up the spikes.

 "First, I want to thank my Mom and Dad for driving me all over the country to play in every tournament I could.
 You guys were always prepared with a cooler that was equipped with sandwiches, snacks, gatorades, and most importantly, a wet towel to keep me cool during those hot summer days on the diamond.
 The sacrifices you two made allowed me to reach my childhood dream of becoming a 'Big Leaguer' and I can't thank you enough.
 I love you both very much."